callahan2500/ngcarey-website/src/content/post/pizza-review-analysis/index.md

 The videos told an interesting story.
 Most reviews between 2016 and 2017 were located in NYC.
 Occasionally, Portnoy alluded to how he found the [spot](https://onebite.app/restaurant/norma-new-york-ny-3be6fd2e).
 Generally, this was via a friend, an internet comment, or sometimes it appeared like the pizzeria was just along the way to where he was going.
 Essentially, it felt random.

 Contrast that with his post-2020 reviews.
-New York City reviews became less common, replaced with trips to different states like Florida or areas known for their pizza like Connecticut.
+New York City reviews became less common, replaced with trips to different states like Florida or areas known for their pizza like New Haven.
 In several videos, Portnoy would ask his assistant how he found the pizzeria, to which he’d often answer it was through the One Bite App.

 I wanted to verify if this shift in review location may have affected the average score.
-Plot 2 breaks down reviews by their locations per year.
+Plot 2 breaks down reviews by their location per year.

 !["Review Location by Year"](./count_of_reviews_by_state.png)

 Sure enough, review location closely correlated with the observed shift in average score.
 Between 2016 and 2019, the majority of reviews were in NYC.
 After 2020, the share of NYC-based reviews halved.
 Meanwhile, states like Florida and New Jersey saw increases in their share of reviews.

 Does this mean Florida and New Jersey have better pizza than New York?
 No, at least I don’t think so.
-Instead, I believe this is evidence of **selection bias**.
+Rather, I suspect it points to a **selection bias**.

-[Selection Bias](https://sph.unc.edu/wp-content/uploads/sites/112/2015/07/nciph_ERIC13.pdf) is a type of bias caused by the way data is selected.
+[Selection Bias](https://sph.unc.edu/wp-content/uploads/sites/112/2015/07/nciph_ERIC13.pdf) is caused by the way sample data is selected from a population.
+If a sample is not randomly selected, it can create trends that lead to inaccurate conclusions.
 In a perfect world, Portnoy would select pizzerias randomly to help control for factors that might influence the score.
 As observed in the videos, the selection process in earlier years appeared to be more random than today's.
 Based on the videos I watched, here’s how I believe Portnoy’s selection currently works:

-It generally begins with Portnoy taking a trip, perhaps to Florida or Nantucket.
+It seems to begin with Portnoy taking a trip, perhaps to Florida or Nantucket.
 Dave may be less familiar with the pizza options in these areas and, as his popularity has grown, wants to focus on trying only the "best" places.
-So Portnoy tasks his assistant to use the OneBite App and select the area's pizzerias with the highest Community Score.
+So Portnoy tasks his assistant to use the OneBite App and select pizzerias with the highest Community Score.
 Therefore, the score increase observed in Plot 1 isn’t necessarily from Portnoy being more generous or 'being off his game'.
 Instead, his assistant is picking more highly rated pizzerias.

-This assumption is supported by Plot 3, which plots the distribution of pizzeria Community Scores for 2016-2019 and 2020-2023.
-The post-2020 period had a higher concentration, or density, of restaurants with a higher Community Score whereas 2016-2019 had less and was more spread out.
+This assumption is supported by Plot 3, which shows the distribution of pizzeria Community Scores for 2016-2019 and 2020-2023.
+The post-2020 period had a higher concentration, or density, of restaurants with higher Community Scores whereas 2016-2019 had less and was more spread out.

 !["Restaurant Quality Distribution"](./kde_plot_restaurant_quality.png)

 ### So, are Portnoy's Scores consistent?

-With the selection bias appearing to affect the average, I couldn't rely on the it to determine if Portnoy's scoring had become more generous.
+With the change in how Portnoy selects pizzerias affecting the average, I couldn't rely on the it to determine if Portnoy's had become more generous.
 To detect this, I needed to compare his scores with a consistent benchmark.
 Thankfully, there was the Community Score.
 The Community Score aggregated multiple individual scores taken overtime into one average.
-Therefore, the effect of an individual's biases are lessened, providing a good enough benchmark.
+Therefore, the effect of an individual's biases are lessened, and I felt it provided a sufficient benchmark.

 I could compare the Community Score with its Portnoy Score using the Score Difference.
-If Portnoy's scoring had remained consistent over time, I would expect no change in the Score Difference.
-However, if he had become more generous over time, then I should see the difference steadily increasing.
+If Portnoy had remained consistent over time, I would expect little to no change in the Score Difference.
+However, if he _had_ become more generous over time, then I'd expect to see the Score Difference steadily increasing.

 !["Score Difference Meaning"](./score_difference_trends_and_meaning.png)